fsprojects/FSharpLint/README.md

 ## Documentation

-The [docs](http://fsprojects.github.io/FSharpLint/) contains an overview of the tool and how to use it, including a list of the [available rules](http://fsprojects.github.io/FSharpLint/how-tos/rule-configuration.html#ruleList) for linting.
+The [docs](http://fsprojects.github.io/FSharpLint/) contain an overview of the tool and how to use it, including a list of the [available rules](http://fsprojects.github.io/FSharpLint/how-tos/rule-configuration.html#ruleList) for linting.

 ## Nuget Packages